Keith Cash: College career

-Cash played college football at Texas from 1987 to 1990.
+Cash played college football at the University of Texas at Austin from 1987 to 1990.

 Through his first three seasons, Cash was a back-up who saw limited touches, racking up 316 yards on 22 catches.
 He helped the team to win the 1987 Astro-Bluebonnet Bowl in his freshman year, but the team struggled for the next two seasons.

 In his senior year, he helped Texas to win the Southwest Conference Championship and to stay in the National Championship hunt through the whole season culminating in the 1991 Cotton Bowl loss to Miami.
 He scored a 2-point conversion in an upset victory over Penn State to start the year.
 Against Oklahoma he had a game-winning touchdown pass to help Texas beat the Sooners 14-13.
 Against #3 Houston, he had a 154-yard receiving game, including a 64 yard reception, that was the 9th-most single game receiving yards in school history at the time and helping the team to an upset victory.
 Against Texas A&M he had a critical TD pass at the end of the first half that tied the game in what would eventually be a close 28-27 win.
 He finished the season in the top 10 in the Southwest Conference for yards per receptions (18.3) and TD Receptions (with 6) and with 605 receiving yards on 33 receptions.